Explore Courses

 28. What is ‘Site Search’ report in Google Analytics?

 The site search button on the website helps users to search inside the website.
-The site search reports in GA allows website managers to find the keywords or queries people use to search on the website.
-It helps them to understand what people search and design or optimize pages accordingly.
-Mainly used by e-commerce websites, so if you are attending a Google analytics interview of eCommerce website, learn more about it.
+The site search reports in GA allow website managers to find the keywords or queries people use to search on the website.
+It helps them to understand what people search for and design or optimize pages accordingly.
+Mainly used by e-commerce websites, so if you are attending a Google Analytics interview of an e-commerce website, learn more about it.

 29. What is users?

-Users are that have had at least one session within the given time frame.
+Users are those who have had at least one session within the given time frame.
 Both active and repeated users are counted.

-30. What is the most important things in Google Analytics you will want to analysis?
+30. What are the most important things in Google Analytics you will want to analyze?

 31. Difference between clicks and users